aruthrasathish/Aruthrasathishkumar/README.md

 **Implemented:** A cached **Llama-3.1-8B reasoning pipeline over 140,727 posts**, an interpretation gate for noisy outputs, and **multi-head cross-attention** to fuse six complementary signals.

-Fine-tuned **NV-Embed-v2 with PEFT LoRA**, training **6.8M adapter parameters** with the backbone frozen.
-Reported evaluation results include **0.835 macro-F1 across five benchmarks** and a **CAD macro-F1 improvement from 0.7504 to 0.7854** with implicature-gap and camouflage scoring plus fusion.
+Established a **LoRA-adapted NV-Embed-v2 baseline averaging 0.835 macro-F1 across five benchmarks**, excluding ToxiGen.
+Subsequent gap/camouflage modeling and cross-attention fusion improved **CAD macro-F1 from 0.7504 to 0.7854** and reduced **benign-identity false positives from 30.5% to 24.0%**, while evaluation revealed regressions on four other benchmarks.

 ### George Mason University · Graduate Teaching Assistant
 **Aug 2025 - May 2026 · IT 207 - Server-Side Development**